 To apply, foreigners must choose one of these investment options:

-- An investment of $350,000 in teak reforestation to immediately qualify for permanent residency
+- A minimum investment of $350,000 in teak reforestation to immediately qualify for permanent residency

 Panama Self-Solvency Visa Program